advancedresearch/advancedresearch.github.io/README.md

 You can find a summary about Quantum Path Semantics [here](./quantum/summary.md)

+### Language bias

+Every language has language bias.

+A language bias is something that is a property of a particular language being used, not because of an external reality.

+You can find a summary about Language Bias [here](./language-bias/summary.md)

 ### Blog posts

 - [2025-01-23 How to Use Game Design to Make Mathematics Better](https://advancedresearch.github.io/blog/2025-01-23-how-to-use-game-design-to-make-mathematics-better)